madantamil/athena-s3/README.md

 Apache Web Logs, CSV, TSV, Text File with Custom Delimiters, JSON, Parquet, ORC

+DEMO 1:
+a.
+Create the employees json file in AWS S3 bucket.
+b.
+Create the table [employees] in AWS Athena and map the AWS S3 bucket.
+c.
+Run the SQL Query to get the data.
+   (select * from sampledb.employees)
+   (select * from sampledb.employees where firstname = 'Martin')

+DEMO 2:
+a.
+Create the logs json file in AWS S3 bucket.
+b.
+Create the table [applogs] in AWS Athena and map the AWS S3 bucket.
+c.
+Run the SQL Query to get the data
+    (select * from sampledb.applogs)
+    (select * from sampledb.applogs where req.method='GET')

 ## Benefits :

 Easy Implementation: Athena doesn’t require installation.
 It can be accessed directly from the AWS Console also directly by AWS CLI.